 The photo below is not my idea of a great family picture!
 We were well-coordinated outfit-wise (better, in my opinion, than for the photos above), and the background was lovely, but I was trying to take a timer photo (push the button and then run and get in the shot).
 And, most importantly, the girls were cold and Johnny was grumpy.
 If people aren’t feeling comfortable, you won’t get a happy photo!

 As miserable as the above photo shoot was, I took this spur-of-the-moment picture of Emma.
 We both love it!

 Capture unguarded moments

-I adore this picture of Mike and Lily, captured as we were headed home from our successful shoot.
+I adore this picture of Mike and Anna, captured as we were headed home from our successful shoot.
 You pretty much have to pose at least a little to get six faces turned towards a camera, but candid photos are always my favorite.

 Time it right